Nonparametric tests for stochastic dominance between linear combinations of risks: Notation and preliminaries

 \section{Notation and preliminaries}

 We now introduce general concepts and terminology to be used throughout.
-Let $X$ be a random variable with cumulative distribution function (CDF) $F$.
+Let $X$ be a random variable with cumulative distribution function (CDF) $F$ and survival function $\Fbar=1-F$.
 The convolution product is denoted as $*$.
 As usual, the sample mean of an \iid\ sample $X_1,\ldots,X_s$ is denoted as $\xbar{s}$.
 Recall that, given a nondecreasing and nonnegative function $g$ such that $g(0)=0$, we say that $g$ is anti-starshaped (at the origin) if, for every $x\geq0$ and every $\lambda\in[0,1]$, $g(\lambda x) \geq \lambda\, g(x)$, and that $g$ is subadditive if, for every $x,y\geq 0$, $g(x+y)\leq g(x) + g(y)$.
 It is well known that concavity implies anti-starshapedness, which, in turn, implies subadditivity.
 Note that the terms ``increasing'' and ``decreasing'' are taken as ``non-decreasing'' and ``non-increasing''.
 Still, with respect to notations, we denote with $\to_p$, $\to_{a.s.}$, and $\to_d$ convergence in probability, almost surely, and in distribution of sequences of random variables, respectively.
 When referring to sequences of stochastic processes, weak convergence is denoted by $\rightsquigarrow$, as in \cite{vw}.
 Finally, we denote by $\ell^\infty(\R)$ the space of all bounded real-valued functions on $\R$, equipped with the supremum norm{, denoted as usual by $\|\cdot\|_\infty$}.}

 {Our main focus is on stochastic dominance.
 In particular, we study the conditions under which linear combinations satisfy this relation, as well as how to test whether stochastic dominance holds.
 Since this concept is central to our analysis, we recall its definition.} \begin{definition}[\cite{shaked}, p.
-3] Given two random variables $X$ and $Y$, we say that $Y$ stochastically dominates $X$, denoted as $Y\geq_{st} X$, if $P(X\leq x)\geq P(Y\leq x)$ for every $x\in\mathbb{R}$. \end{definition} Now, to be more specific, given $X_1,X_2,\ldots$ independent and identically distributed with $X$, and vectors of nonnegative weights $\thetabar=(\theta_1,\ldots,\theta_s)$ and $\etabar=(\eta_1,\ldots,\eta_t)$, we will be interested in conditions under which
+3] Given two random variables $X$ and $Y$, we say that $Y$ stochastically dominates $X$, denoted as $Y\geq_{st} X$, if $P(X\leq x)\geq P(Y\leq x)$ for every $x\in\mathbb{R}$. \end{definition} Now, to be more specific, given $X_1,X_2,\ldots$ independent and identically distributed with $X$, and vectors of nonnegative weights $\thetabar=(\theta_1,\ldots,\theta_s)$ and $\etabar=(\eta_1,\ldots,\eta_t)$, it can happen that